A Chat with Terrie Lloyd about the Japan Journey

 And by no means absolutely fluent, but I will say that it also depends on who I’m talking to.

-So if there are older men, generally they don’t get to the subject very quickly, leaving the most important verbs to the end.
+So, if there are older men, they generally don’t get to the subject very quickly, leaving the most important verbs to the end.
 And it’s all nouns.
 Until then, as they go through their preamble, I find it difficult to follow them.

 Ankita: How did you learn Japanese?